 Once you upload your photograph, the magic begins……

 Here’s another example of a photograph I colorized.
 It’s Esther from the photograph above as a young married woman.
 Sadly, it was likely one of the last – if not the last – photograph taken of her prior to her death from tuberculosis.
 I started with this photograph.
-You might have seen it before in this post on finding clues in your old family photographs.

 After the colorization process: